 In addition to the burgeoning Las Vegas style casino hotels, like the Venetian, there are some giant shopping malls.

 The cobbled World Heritage old town is a unique blend of Portuguese and Chinese architecture.
 Possibly the most rewarding sights are here.
 The colonial areas, churches (and facades of churches), pink and white mansions, squares and city walls are spread in little clumps.
-Scarlet and gold Tao temples add authentic colour to the shopping streets.
+There are even azulejos (Portuguese tiles).
+Scarlet and gold ancient Tao temples add authentic colour to the shopping streets.

 Perhaps the best part of seeing Hong Kong again is the bus journey back to the airport with marvellous views of the city and skyscrapers lit up against the whole of the bay and across the new suspension bridge onto Lantau Island.
 The Cultural Centre has a nightly ‘Symphony of Light Show’.
 The illuminations on the island scrapers dazzle to the sound of martial music and a cacophony of lasers keep time.
 Mmmm….

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.